alandeev/learning-typescript/README.md

 ## Learned 💖
 - [🟦] Types, Basic Syntax, OO concepts ' i have base of the csharp '
-- [🟦] Implementations, Interface/Types, Singleton and other types advanceds,
+- [🟦] Implementations, Interface/Types, Singleton and other types advanceds
+- [🟦] Generic types that the language defines as an 'overloads'
 ___